somnathchindhe/Yeast_gene_loss/Enrichment_analysis_Input_gene_list/README.md

-This folder contain list non dispensbele lost gene list which used for enrichment anlysis
+This folder contain list non dispensbele lost gene list which used for enrichment analysis